wostzone/echo-dapr/README.md

 This is a very simplistic performance test comparing invocation times using best out of 3 runs.

+There are 3 types of tests, each with grpc and http:

+* plain calls are simple calls from a client directly to a service on localhost.
+Eg: client -> service
+* dapr wrapped calls use dapr sidecars with plain client and server.
+Eg: client -> sidecar -> sidecar -> service
+* in sdk calls the client and service use the dapr sdk to invoke and receive messages.
+This integration adds a dependency on the dapr sdk in return for perfomance gains and simplified port management.

 | Makefile | test                         | duration  |
 |----------|------------------------------|-----------|
 | run1     | 1000 plain grpc calls        | 164 msec  |